eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 - **A** talks about something in general.

+The articles **a** and **an** are both used to indicate a singular, non-specific noun.
+The choice between them depends on the sound that follows.
+If the next word begins with a consonant sound, we use **a**.
+If it starts with a vowel sound, we use **an**. -> n English, a and an are indefinite articles.
+A is used before words that begin with a consonant sound, and an is used before words that begin with a vowel sound.

 For Example: `Tom is a graphic designer in our company` means there are many graphic designers and Tom is one of them. `Tom is the graphic designer of our company` means there is only one person in the company matching this description (that's Tom).

 Notice that, after `graphic designer`, there are details that made the situation more specific.
 In this company, there's only one person that could fit the profile - Tom.